eginwong/course-notes/android/documentation.md

 * task is cohesive unit that can move to "background"
 * activities can be instantiated multiple times, even from other tasks
     * this can be configured
+* managing tasks
+    * new tasks, or retrieving an old one, etc.
+    * can be managed through flags in the intent or in the XML
+    * defining launch modes (how instance of an activity is associated with the *current* task)
+        * manifest or intent flags
+        * the instigating activity has precedence over the activity being called, in terms of how to associate with current task
+    * from the manifest file:
+        * `standard`, in task from which it was created and routes intent to it, can be instantiated multiple times and can have multiple instances
+        * `singleTop`, will route to top of current task if there but will create a new one if not; cannot use the back button in this case as it is the same activity
+        * `singleTask`, activity is set as root of new task created by system, if activity exists elsewhere, will route intents to existing instance instead
+        * > only one instance of the activity can exist at at ime
+        * `singleInstance`, you'll always ever only have one activity per task
+    * it is possible combine activties from within a task with other activities in the back stack, if pulled in via `singleTask` or `singleInstance`
+    * using Intent Flags:
+        * similar to `singleTop` and `similarTask`
+        * `FLAG_ACTIVITY_CLEAR_TOP`, would destroy all other activities above it and assigned the execution
+    * handling affinities:
+        * activities have affinity for their own app
+        * `taskAffinity` attribute, takes a string that's not the package name (for resolving the default app affinity)
+        * applies when `FLAG_ACTIVITY_NEW_TASK`, will search for another task that has similarly affinitied activities
+            * take care too that the app can get back to the started task
+        * `allowTaskReparenting = true`, activity can be pulled to be part of another (more affinitied) task
+    * clearing back stack
+        * after a long time, all but the root activity are cleared
+        * `alwaysRetainTaskState`, ignore default behaviour
+        * `clearTaskOnLaunch`, always wipe activity stack on departure
+        * `finishOnTaskLaunch`, clears a single activity and can wipe root activity
+    * starting a task
+        * set launcher and main to define entry point of app, typically for app launcher
+        * need to make sure there is some way to re-launch the app when using these various launchers

+#### Processes and Application Lifecycle
+*

 [>>> HOMEWORK](#HOMEWORK#1)